 Early view of Devonshire Baths, what remains of the baths is now the Eastbourne Heritage Centre

 In the seventies the Society was forced to find a new venue for its meetings.
 St. John Ambulance Brigade offered a large room with a storage cupboard at their headquarters in Bourne Street.
 This has been our home ever since.
 Because this venue had other commitments club meetings had to be changed to Thursday evenings.

 At a time when many clubs and societies of all sorts, not just stamp clubs, are struggling to survive because of declining membership E&SDPS continues to maintain a healthy membership at just over 100.

 We continue to meet weekly on Thursday evenings, only taking a break for the Christmas festivities.
 Displays by visiting speakers and on members’ evenings are frequently of a very high quality and thoroughly enjoyed by those members attending.
 Attendance is usually about 25 – 30 members.

 The packet continues to circulate around our members and is a valuable source of material for collections as well as providing funds for the club.

 Auctions are held, on average, seven times a year and they have proved to be very popular.
 Auction evenings are always very well attended.

-Our quarterly newsletter, the Lighthouse, is now into its fourteenth year and is a valuable way of keeping in touch with those members who are not able to attend our meetings.
+Our quarterly newsletter, the Lighthouse, is now into its sixteenth year and is a valuable way of keeping in touch with those members who are not able to attend our meetings.